geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 How many tokens is my file?
 How come it doesn't tell me this?
 Like, yeah.
-So I think there's actually...
+So I think there's actually..
 Wozeparrot: Ollama is pretty bad.
-If you use just base llama.cpp, it's better.
+If you use just base LLaMA.cpp, it's better.
 It's just more annoying to work with.
-Base llama.cpp?
+Base LLaMA.cpp?
-Yeah, because Ollama is just llama.cpp.
+Yeah, because Ollama is just LLaMA.cpp.
 Oh, I didn't realize that.
 It's the same thing.